-- 1. Students are failing or struggling in various classes. - 2.
-Students that are in need of more individualized instruction. - 3.
-Students have fallen behind on classroom work. - 4.
-Students that desire enhancement or advanced work in various classes. - 5.
-Other reasons as deemed necessary to help students be more - successful at Dickinson High School. - Opportunity Period is viewed the same as any other class period, and students are required to attend OP when assigned.
+6. Other reasons as deemed necessary to help students be more successful at Dickinson High School.

+Opportunity Period is viewed the same as any other class period, and students are required to attend OP when assigned.
 Students that do not attend when assigned are subject to disciplinary action as determined by the administration.
-Any absence from an assigned Opportunity Period must either be pre-approved by the administration or medically documented by a note from an appropriate licensed healthcare provider indicating that the student was attending a medically-related appointment.
+Any absence from an assigned Opportunity Period must either be pre approved by the administration or medically documented by a note from an appropriate licensed healthcare provider indicating that the student was attending a medically related appointment.